 prezzo viagra generico 100 mg pagamento online a Milano I’m not sure we can ever fully make peace with the “raw and messy” side of our humanness until we fully accept that this being human means we go through a myriad of emotions and cycles of awareness and forgetfulness.
 Most of us walk around with these ideals of perfection.
 Holding both ourselves and others to those ideals results in a continual experience of disappointment and pain.

-clomid for sale drug Life is already hard enough without our internal judge.
+will fail drug test clomid reviews Life is already hard enough without our internal judge.
 We are often dealt hands that give us plenty of reasons to be unhappy.
 Certainly our attitude towards what is happening makes a huge difference in our ability to cope, but sometimes things just fall apart.
 Shit happens.

 I lay awake at night with insomnia, unable to turn off my chatter box.
 I worry about my future.
 I question my present reality.
 I toss and turn.